Jakns99/dms-database-migration-project/README.md

 This project is not mine nor is it my idea.
 This project was completed with the instructions from https://github.com/acantril/learn-cantrill-io-labs, specifically the aws-dms-database-migration lab.
 This project was done as a learning experience and I take no credit from the source.
 With that being said, I added my own explanations to why each section and technology were used and how they all fit together to showcase what I've learned.

 ## Architecture Overview

+This Architecture/Project consists of five stages, each employing key AWS services:

+1. Provision the environment and review tasks (CloudFormation)
+2. Establish Private Connectivity Between the environments (VPC Peering)
+3. Create and Configure the AWS Infrastructure (EC2 and DB)
+4. Migrate Database and Cutover (DMS)
+5. Cleanup

+## Key Features